kuldeep1441/Trading_bot/README.md

 - *Use Case*: Helps in reviewing the trade history, understanding patterns, and tracking each decision the bot has made with timestamps.

+*3. /prices Endpoint:*

+- *Purpose*: This endpoint provides a record of all prices of each stock in real time.

 Frontend: Portfolio and Logs Display

 This React component dynamically fetches and displays real-time portfolio data and transaction logs from the backend.
 It communicates with two API endpoints: /portfolio and /logs, updating the display every 5 seconds to keep the information current.